gem-pasteur/Integron_Finder/doc/source/developer_guide/dev_guide.rst

 Tests
 =====

 IntegronFinder is provided with unit tests.
-You can find them in ``tests`` diretory.
+You can find them in ``tests`` directory.
 You can use them to check that your changes did not break the previous features, and you can update them, and add your own tests for the new features.